 Push-ups are a good exercise for a cold weather workout.
-A half foam roller can be used as pictured, but it is not necessary.
+A half foam roller can be used, but it is not necessary.

 Cold Weather Workout: Challenging and Quick